READ ALOUDS

 BLAGGITY BLAGGITY.
 GLIBBITY GLOBBITY!

-This weeks read aloud book, is the clever and irresistibly fun, The Book with No Pictures by B.J.
-Novak.
+Read the clever and irresistibly fun, The Book with No Pictures by B.J.
+Novak with us.
 Using just words, this book will make every reader laugh, discover new words, and make Laurie look silly reading it.

-After reading The Book With No Pictures, use the activity which asks students to explore and create their own fun words: nouns, verbs, adjectives, adverbs; the sillier the better!
+After reading The Book With No Pictures, use the activity that asks students to explore and create their own fun words: nouns, verbs, adjectives, and adverbs; the sillier the better!
 Then students can get creative making their own silly sentences, in a unique font of their own making.

 Download the ActivityPrintable PDF